-Posted over 7 years ago by Philip Ingram
+Posted almost 8 years ago by Philip Ingram

 As I’ve been recently working with the PayPal API recently, I thought I’d put my solution to how I ended up using their IPN.

 IPN, or Instant Payment Notification, is how PayPal sends back the response to your API call.

 When you send an e-commerce type payment, say from your checkout, to PayPal, you also send a NotifyUrl with it.
 PayPal will use this Notify Url to send back the response of what happened to the transaction, e.g., was the payment successful.

 So, according to the definition above, we’re going to get a ‘message’ back regarding the success of the transaction.
 That means we need a controller to collect this response and then perform some business logic to complete the customer’s transaction on our website.